lindosystems/lingoapi-python/DOC.md

 ### Error Callback

-The error callback is set with `set_cbError(cbError)` and must be a function written in python.
-The python function has a few requirements that it must conform to in order to run properly.
+The error callback is set with `set_cbError(cbError)` and must be a function written in Python.
+The Python function has a few requirements that it must conform to in order to run properly.
 The first is the function parameters and the order in which they appear in the definition.
-The second is that the function must returns nothing, and when it is called it is best to raise an exception to stop the program from running and display the error message.
+The second is that the function must return nothing, and when it is called it is best to raise an exception to stop the program from running and display the error message as illustrated here:

 ```python
 def cbError(penv, uData, nErrorCode, errorText):
 	raise lingo_api.CallBackError(nErrorCode, errorText)
 ```

-This is one way to implement the call back function that will stop the program from running and display the error.
+The error callback's arguments are as follows:

-* **penv**: The pointer to the Lingo environment that is solving the model.
+* **penv**: The pointer to the Lingo environment used to solve the model.
-* **uData**: The user data that is set by the user.
+* **uData**: The user's data, which is set by the user.
-* **nErrorCode**: The error code number that correspond to the error.
+* **nErrorCode**: The error code number that corresponds to the error.
 * **errorText**: A string with the reason for the error and some information on fixing it.

 ## Troubleshooting